EbreoShielaMay/Ebreo-Shiela_May_L._OOP_finalProject/README.md

 This project employs Object-Oriented Programming (OOP) principles to ensure modularity, scalability, and maintainability:

 ### Encapsulation :pill:
-* Each class (e.g., User, BookCategory, Display) encapsulates its data and methods, ensuring that related functionalities are grouped logically.
+* Each class (User, BookCategory, Display) encapsulates its data and methods, ensuring that related functionalities are grouped logically.
 * Access to class attributes is restricted via private modifiers, with getters and setters providing controlled access.

 ### Imheritance :family: